solo-io/squash/PREVERSION.md

 ## e2e tests
 - [x] rbac mode
 - [ ] (P1) non rbac mode
+## Wrap up
+- [x] squashctl: wait for pod to be created before expecting crd
+- [x] clean up artifacts: (auto) delete debug attachment crd on exit
+- [x] clean up artifacts: (prompted) delete permissions
+- [x] check for existence of permissions before creating them
+- [x] only notify when newly creating permissions
+- [ ] handle error where user tries to create a second debug attachment on a single process
+- [x] use case: java debug with port-forward only - should print port info and wait for close.
+Can be implemented as an alternative local java debugger "java-port" for example
+- [x] security: in secure mode only spawn planks in the squash-debugger namespace
+- [x] security: add documentation suggesting that users not be allowed to exec into any pod running in the squash-debugger namespace (per Dio's suggestion)
+- [x] permissions: fix permissions on planks created in secure mode
+- [x] bug: Squash deletes crd before squashctl can read it's values - need to rework secure-mode crd lifecycle
+- [x] stability: rework squashctl.getCreatedPod, make it debugger-specific
+- [x] use labels to select plank pods now that they are all in the same namespace
+- [ ] (P1) implement simplified API
+- [x] ux: shell completion

 ## Release tasks
 - [x] (P0) update makefile for new client/docker settings